isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1199.md

 **Description**

-CooBiz IT's BIZ FNB Digital Ordering solution is an easy to use in-store ordering system for F&B businesses.
+CooBiz IT’s BIZ FNB Digital Ordering solution is an easy to use in-store ordering system for F&B businesses.
 This solution will enable F&B businesses to streamline their operations and reduce their queue time.
 The API is in place to make it possible to further integrate and synchronize to solutions like Point-of-sale system ,HR, CRM and Accounting software without the hassle of manual data entry

 ## Solution Packages Option(s)